-A client has the rights identified in sections 144.651, 148F.165, 253B.03, and 254B.02, subdivision 2, as applicable.
-The license holder must give each client at service initiation a written statement of the client's rights and responsibilities.
+A client has the rights identified in sections 144.651, 148F.165, and 253B.03, as applicable.
+The license holder must give each client on the day of service initiation a written statement of the client's rights and responsibilities.
 A staff member must review the statement with a client at that time.

 (1) a staff member helps the client develop and process a grievance;